mrsimpson/slides-data-in-motion/slides.md

 <v-clicks>

 - Acknowledge it's a tricky problem
-- Start small in functional scope, but realistic wrt volume
+- Start small in functional scope, but realistic with respect to volume
 - Include the other elements of the streaming architecture (Schema Registry!)
 - Set up custom metrics from the beginning
 - Start with a Managed Service (AWS or Azure)